 Less and less people use cash, and the use of electronic payments makes it incredibly easy to track their every move.
 Electronic transactions leave a trail.
 A cup of coffee you bought at a café or a bus ticket to the other side of town can help an investigator discover when and where you met with someone and possibly blew the whistle.

 It might not come as a surprise, but other people can be the reason why you won’t stay anonymous for long.
 Have you spoken to someone about an issue at work that then hit the headlines of the New York Times?
 It’s very likely you will become a scapegoat.
 Did you meet a journalist at a local bar?
 There will be plenty of witnesses to confirm that you were there.

-Magazines or whistleblower reward agencies will do their best to hide your identity, though it might not always be possible.
+Magazines or whistleblower reward agencies will do their best to hide your identity, though being a “confidential whistleblower” might not always be possible.
 They might ask you to reveal and confirm your identity to file a case against your company or to prove that the documents you provided are legitimate.

-If you think that there’s a chance that you’ll need to reveal your identity, consider getting a lawyer.
-He or she can help you understand what type of information will be valid (or not) in any potential court cases.
+If you think that there’s a chance that you’ll need to reveal your identity, consider getting a lawyer – sometimes you can even obtain confidential informant status.
+Lawyers can help you understand what type of information will be valid (or not) in any potential court cases.
 They will also be able to represent you to other parties so you don’t ever need to meet anyone in person.